Approximation of mean curvature flow with generic singularities by smooth flows with surgery

-We consider $\Omega_{(\alpha,\beta)}$ - a finite open cover of the singular set in which the flow $\mathcal{M}$ behaves in a fashion suitable for surgery, ensured by \cite{chh18, chhw19}.
+We consider $\Omega_{(\alpha,\beta)}$ - an open neighbourhood of the singular set with finitely many connected components, along the boundary of which the flow $\mathcal{M}$ behaves in a fashion suitable for surgery in the interior.
 We examine the class of weak flows with surgery, derived from $M$.
-Surgeries are performed only in the cover $\Omega_{(\alpha,\beta)}$.
+Surgeries are performed only in the set $\Omega_{(\alpha,\beta)}$.

-A priori, little can be known about the long time behaviour of such flows due to the parabolic nature of mean curvature flow.
+As previously noted, a priori little can be known about the long time behaviour of modified flows due to the parabolic nature of mean curvature flow.